 ABOUT THE WASHINGTON LAWYERS’ COMMITTEE FOR CIVIL RIGHTS AND URBAN AFFAIRS

-The Washington Lawyers’ Committee for Civil Rights and Urban Affairs works to create legal, economic, and social equity through litigation, client and public education, and public policy advocacy with a primary focus on racial justice.
-For the last 50 years, the Committee has been on the cutting edge of civil rights advocacy in the region bringing precedent setting litigation to address discrimination.
-Our work focuses on injustices in housing, employment, the criminal legal system, education, public accommodations, and civil rights of immigrants.
+The Washington Lawyers’ Committee for Civil Rights and Urban Affairs works to create legal, economic, and social equity through litigation, client and public education, and public advocacy.
+While the Committee fights discrimination against all people, it recognizes the central role that current and historic race discrimination plays in sustaining inequity, and the critical importance of identifying, exposing, combating, and dismantling the systems that sustain racial oppression.
+For the last 50 years, the Committee has been on the cutting edge of civil rights advocacy in the region bringing precedent-setting litigation to address discrimination.
+Our work focuses on injustices in housing, employment, the criminal legal system, education, and public accommodations.
 We partner with individuals and communities facing discrimination and with the legal community to achieve justice.
 The Committee’s staff is unionized with the National Organization of Legal Service Workers Local #2320, UAW.
 This position is within the bargaining unit.
-For more information on the Washington Lawyers’ Committee, please go to www.washlaw.org.
+For more information on the Washington Lawyers’ Committee and the work of our teams, please go to www.washlaw.org.

-- Ensure case accessibility for clients (securing interpretation, translation, Optical Character Recognition (OCR) compatibility, and any transportation or related issues)
+- Ensuring case accessibility for clients (securing interpretation, translation, Optical Character Recognition compatibility, and any transportation or related issues).

-- Participate in the coordination of the work of interns.
+- Participating in the coordination of the Committee’s undergraduate interns.

 Preferred Experience and Skills: